 Here, I watched the speedy workers deftly slip a fortune inside and crease the still-hot cookies into the familiar shape.
 There are many different sorts of cookies on offer, including sprinkles, chocolate and an adults-only option, filled with risqué fortunes.
 I even bought a handful of bespoke cookies containing my own message inside.

-At the end of the tour, we pulled up on the beach and sat down to a traditional New England clambake.
-Sitting next to a crackling driftwood fire, I ate with a new appreciation of the hard work and natural history that went into the making of my dinner: a plateful of boiled lobster, corn, clams and chowder.
+At the end of the tour, we pulled up on the beach and sat down to a traditional New England lobster roll.
+Sitting next to a crackling driftwood fire, I ate with a new appreciation of the hard work and natural history that went into the making of my dinner: a pile of tender lobster meat, barely dressed with mayonnaise, piled high on a soft brioche style bun.
 As I enjoyed my meal, the sun sank slowly into the sea, painting the sky in garish reds and oranges before fading to a deep purple twilight.

 Barbecue brisket, Austin, Texas